percona/pmm-doc/docs/glossary.option.md

 ### METRICS_MEMORY

 By default, Prometheus in PMM Server uses all available memory for storing the most recently used data chunks.
 Depending on the amount of data coming into Prometheus, you may require to allow less memory consumption if it is needed for other processes.

+!!! alert alert-warning "Important"

+    Starting with version 1.13.0, PMM uses Prometheus 2.
+Due to optimizations in Prometheus, setting the metrics memory by passing the `METRICS_MEMORY` option is a deprecated practice.

 If you are still using a version of PMM prior to 1.13 you might need to set the metrics memory by passing the `METRICS_MEMORY` environment variable along with the **docker run** command.